MasWag/FalCAuN/README.md

 #### 1. Install the Requirements

 You need to install MATLAB/Simulink manually.
-Please follow the instruction on the official website of Mathworks.
+Please follow the instructions on the official website of Mathworks.

 #### 2. Setup the environment variable